-If you want to learn more about Bitcoin mining in Australia, this guide will deliver the overview you need to get started.
+If you’re looking for an alternative to purchasing Bitcoin (BTC) and instead want to learn how to mine it in Australia, this guide will deliver the overview you need to get started.
 The following document discusses everything from the history of Bitcoin mining, to the types of Bitcoin mining hardware that exist, and much, much, more.

 By the time you’re through reading, you’ll know some basic information on Bitcoin mining topics such as:

 - How much does it cost to mine Bitcoin in Australia?

 Catch the latest Bitcoin action on our exchange right here: https://swyftx.com.au.

 Bitcoin is a type of virtual currency.
 Unlike fiat currencies, which are issued and distributed by a governmental body, Bitcoin is not controlled by any country or government.
 As a result, the way that the Bitcoin supply is regulated is through a process called mining.

 Bitcoin mining is the backbone of how Bitcoin works.
 It is the underlying process that is critical to the function of Bitcoin.
 Bitcoin mining performs two critical roles on the Bitcoin network: verifying new transactions, and creating new Bitcoin.

 Every time that a Bitcoin transaction occurs, it must first be verified before it can be added to the public ledger.
 This public ledger is called the blockchain.
 This ensures that the correct person receives the Bitcoin that was sent, and prevents bad actors from “Double spending”.

 Essentially miners act like auditors, protecting the Bitcoin network by safeguarding all transactions.
 The process of mining is very computationally intensive.
 In order to incentivize miners for their work, they are rewarded with Bitcoin for their participation.